 Thousands of first-year and additional students have used the book—or topics from it—in their classes, prompting academic discussions with their faculty, interactions with staff and students in their residence halls, and participation at special events.

 The program emphasizes experiential opportunities for students to hear speakers and engage with topics related to the book.
-More than 30 programs are already in place for students to attend or engage in this year, thanks to partnerships with many units across the university.
-Check the full fall calendar for listings.
+Many programs are already in place for students to attend or engage in this year, thanks to partnerships with many units across the university.
+Check the calendar for Common Reading-hosted listings, and Coug Presence for Common Reading plus partner-hosted listings.

 What Is a “Common Reading?”